Nishant-Bhosale/nishant-bhosale/README.md

  ---

+👨‍🎓I am Nishant Bhosale, currently embarking on my engineering journey from D.Y.
+Patil College Of Engineering, Akurdi, Pune.
+💻I am a full-stack web developer as well as an 📱ML / AI enthusiast.
-I'm Nishant from India, and I love to make exciting projects.
-I really enjoy learning new languages and frameworks like React and Typescript.
-I also love python, datascience and machine-learning/artificial-intelligence.
+I love❤ to make exciting projects.
+I really enjoy learning🚀 new languages and frameworks like React⚛ and Typescript.
+I also love python🐍, datascience and machine-learning/artificial-intelligence.

 <h1>Technical Skills 🛠</h1>